conscott/gas_fees/README.md

 ### Limitations

-The Ethercan API will only return up to 10,000 transactions, the that is currently the largest report that will be generated.
+The Ethercan API will only return up to 10,000 transactions, and that is currently the largest report that will be generated.